- High school students experience high levels of stress and anxiety in school, at home, and with peers.

 What was the process used to develop the program?

-The content and functionality of the Aware program was developed with experts in the fields of mindfulness, adolescence, and stress and coping.
+The content and functionality of the Aware Program for High School Students was developed with experts in the fields of mindfulness, adolescence, and stress and coping.
 High school students and teachers also participated in focus groups.
 The development and evaluation of the program was funded by the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).

 I would like to teach this program to my students twice a week instead of every day.
 Is that possible?